The Final Year

 - Number of copies: How many copies you need depends mostly on how many copies you wish to send to researchers in your field, to family, friends and other interested people.
 Regardless of the number you need yourself, you need at least 12 copies for the Office of the Beadle, one copy for each member of your doctorate committee, one copy for the Dean of the Faculty of Science (only if you graduate in this Faculty) and 15 copies for the ILLC.

-- ILLC dissertation series number: At this time, you should also send the dissertation to Marco Vervoort for inclusion in the ILLC online archives.
+- ILLC dissertation series number: At this time, you should also submit the dissertation to Marco Vervoort for inclusion in the ILLC Dissertation Series.

 Approval by the Committee

 (at the latest, 8 weeks before planned graduation date)